cs-clarence/cheatsheets/git.md

 | `git clean -f\|--force -d -x`                 | Recursively remove untracked and ignored files from the working tree |

 ## Rebasing
+Rebasing is the act of reapplying the commits on your branch to a new parent commit (usually the tip commit of a branch).
 | Command | Description |
 | - | - |
 | `git revert 5720fdf`                          | Revert a commit |